mailier1973/underwater-propeller-fault-diagnosis-datasets/README.md

 ## Notes

-DS-D and DS-E are currently associated with a manuscript under review and are therefore not publicly released at this stage.
+DS-M and DS-D are currently associated with a manuscript under review and are therefore not publicly released at this stage.
 They will be made publicly available in this repository upon paper acceptance.

 ## Contact